vippsas/vipps-developers/newsletters/2022-12-newsletter.md

 [API documentation](https://vippsas.github.io/vipps-developer-docs/docs/APIs/epayment-api)
 is still a work in progress.
 We aim to have the API guide, etc. ready in early January.

-## Recurring: improvements in button text for agreements without initial charge

-When an agreement **is not having** initial charge the button text will be "Bekreft og start" (in English: "Confirm and start").

-FYI the button text for agreements **with** initial charge is "Betal og start" (in English: "Pay and start").

 ## Solutions